musmantechninja/myfirstrepo/README.md

 The answer is YES, you can add it but following the below steps.

-If you  get error similar to the below one while checking the remote origin, pushing/pulling the git to remote repo, following the below command,
+If you  get error similar as below one, while checking the remote origin, pushing/pulling the git to remote repo, following the below command,

 ```